low122/Spotify-music-trend/README.md

    - Consider BPM with a mean of larger than 125:

       - Two outlier songs in top 10 have a mean of 178 BPM, which is a leading component among all the ranks

+- **Keys**
+   - **Overall Distribution (across all ranks):**

+      - C# has the largest proportion 14% in total

+      - D# has the smallest proportion 3.68%

+      - The proportion of A, B, D, F, F#, G, G# are in the between [8.58%,11.15%]

+      - A# and E takes 6.74% and 7.23% respectively

+   - **Distribution by Ranking:**

+      - C# takes majority in Top 10 (30%) and Top 50 (22.50%)

+      - F, E, B, D#, F# do not show up in the top 10 songs

+      - A does not show up in the top 50 songs

+- **Mode**
+   - **Overall Distribution (across all ranks):**

+      - The dataset contains 451 songs in Major mode and 365 in Minor mode.
+Major mode exceeds Minor by 19.07%.

+   - **Distribution by Ranking:**

+      - Top 10 to Top 650:
+         - Major mode predominates in all these rankings.

+      - Proportional Decline:
+         - The proportion of songs in Major mode gradually decreases from the Top 10 through the Top 650.
+The highest proportion is 70% in the Top 10, decreasing to a minimum of 54.67% in the Top 650.

+      - Shift in Top 817:
+         - In contrast, the Top 817 ranking shows a slight majority for Minor mode, with 51.20% of songs, compared to 48.80% for Major.

 **Hypothesis**
 -